 Our opinion: very well.
 Why?
 There is no combat system which can be learned quickly.
 Your development needs time and shortcuts don't work.
 A karateclub brings people together and that's what it is about ultimately.
 A martial art without exchange will not evolve.
 We all share the same passion, Goju Ryu.
 Everyone is training in one group, together.
 We use individual training as break-out sessions, during the group training.

 Our training concept is based on long-term success.

-We are a karate club founded in 1972 and the first Goju Ryu School of Switzerland.
+We are a karate-club founded in 1972 and the first Goju Ryu School of Switzerland.
 Martial art styles and martial arts like to refer to the culture from which they come.
 In our case, is this Japan.
 Our martial art style was introduced in 1974 in Zurich in our Dojo through our Japanese master Matsuura Kozo.
-The connection to Sensei Matsuura exists even today.
+The connection to Shihan Matsuura exists even today.

 What you learn here works and is fun.